 3 to 4 Owner Occupied 20% 80%

-As the table depicts, a non-owner-occupied investment property requires you to pay a minimum of 20% down payment.
-But if you will be living in one of the units, the down payment will decrease to 5-10%, as per the overall property units.
+As the table depicts, a non-owner-occupied investment property requires a minimum 20% down payment.
+However, if you live in one of the units, the down payment will decrease to 5-10%, as per the overall property units.

 Latest Housing Market Trends